 Om bidragsyterne

-Dr. Anish Khan is Currently working as Assistant Professor, Chemistry Department, Centre of Excellence for Advanced Materais Research (CEAMR), Faculty of Science, King Abdulaziz University, Jeddah, Saudi Arabia.
-Ph.D. from Aligarh Muslim University, India from 2010.
-Research experience of working in the field of synthetic polymers, organic-inorganic electrically conducting nano-composites.
-Complete Postdoctoral from School of Chemical Sciences, University Sains Malaysia (USM) electroanalytical chemistry in 2010-2011.
-Research and teaching experiance, more than 100 research papers published in reffered international journal.
-More then 20 international conferences/ workshop and 3 books published 6 in Progress and 12 Book chapters.
-Around 20 research project completed.
-Manageriel Editor of Chemical and Environmental Research (CER) Journal, Member of American Nano Society, Field of specialization is polymer nano composite/cation-exchanger/chemical sensor/microbiosensor/nanotechnology, application of nano materials in electroanalytical chemistry, material chemistry, ion-exchange chromatography and electro-analytical chemistry, dealing with the synthesis, characterization (using different analytical techniques) and derivatization of inorganic ion-exchanger by the incorporation of electrically conducting polymers.
-Preparation and characterization of hybrid nano composite materials and their applications, Polymeric inorganic cation –exchange materials, Electrically conducting polymeric, materials, Composite material use as Sensors, Green chemistry by remediation of pollution, Heavy metal ion selective membrane electrode, Biosensor on neurotransmitter.
-Dr. Mohammad Jawaid is a professor at Biocomposite Technology Laboratory, Institute of Tropical Forestry and Forest Products (INTROP), Universiti Putra Malaysia (UPM), Malaysia, and also has been Visiting Professor at the Department of Chemical Engineering, College of Engineering, King Saud University, Saudi Arabia, since June 2013.
-He has more than 16 years of experience in teaching, research, and industries.
-His area of research interests includes hybrid composites, lignocellulosic reinforced/filled polymer composites, advance materials: graphene/nanoclay/fire retardant, modification and treatment of lignocellulosic fibers and solid wood, biopolymers and biopolymers for packaging applications, nanocomposites and nanocellulose fibers, and polymer blends.
+Dr. Anish Khan is currently working as Assistant Professor in Chemistry Department, Centre of Excellence for Advanced Materials Research (CEAMR), Faculty of Science, King Abdulaziz University, Jeddah, Saudi Arabia.
+Completed Ph.D. from Aligarh Muslim University, India in 2010.
+Completed Postdoctoral from School of Chemical Sciences, University Sains Malaysia (USM) in Electroanalytical chemistry in 2010.
+Working in the field of synthetic biosensor, polymer composites, organic–inorganic electrically conducting nanocomposites.
+More than 200 research articles, 70 book chapters 30 books published in referred international publisher and more than 20 international conferences/ workshop.
+More than 30 research projects completed.
+Editorial board member of more than 11 international journals.
+Member of American Nano Society.
+Dr. Mohammad Jawaid is currently affiliated with the Department of Chemical and Petroleum Engineering at United Arab Emirates University.
+Previously he was a senior fellow (professor) in the Laboratory of Biocomposites Technology at the Institute of Tropical Forestry and Forest Products (INTROP), Universiti Putra Malaysia.
+He is an eminent scientist with more than twenty years of teaching, and research experience in composite materials.
+His research interests include hybrid reinforced/filled polymer composites, and advanced materials such as graphene/ nanoclay/fire retardant, lignocellulosic reinforced/filled polymer composites, and the modification and treatment of lignocellulosic fibres and solid wood, and nanocomposites and nanocellulose fibres.
 Raveendran N. Shiju is Associate Professor in the Van’t Hoff Institute for Molecular Sciences at the University of Amsterdam, and a Visiting Professor at Yangzhou University in China.
 He has won several significant prizes for his research, including the New Idea Prize from Amsterdam Science Park for the discovery of a new catalyst for nylon manufacture.
 He holds a PhD from the National Chemical Laboratory in Pune, India, and has published internationally.
 Abdullah Mohamed Asiri is Professor, in the Chemistry Department, Faculty of Science, at King Abdulaziz University, Saudi Arabia.
 He is currently Chairman of the Chemistry Department, King Abdulaziz University, Director of the Center of Excellence for Advanced Materials Research.
 His research focuses on nanochemistry and nanotechnology.